 Reassure your customer about their safety

 Almost half of potential buyers leave the check-out page because of the safety concerns.
 So it’s your job to provide details about the safety measures you have put in place.
 The first step is having a Secure Sockets Layer (SSL) on your website (and naturally to keep it visible).
+There are plenty of SSL providers available in the market to fulfill websites’ requirement and their deals will help you choose Cheap SSL certificates.
 Next, you need to comply with the standards of PCI Security Standards Council (PCI SSC).
 These standards are enforced by payment card companies and they also come with the badge you should keep visible on your site.

 Make sure not only money but the personal information of your customers is safe.
 Choose antivirus software which will keep you safe from malware and other phishing attempts.
 Tell your customers what kind of software you are using (for instance on FAQ page) and provide them with testimonials about its efficiency.
 Just make sure that software is compatible with all browsers and that it works with a mobile app as well.